2 min read

 Navigating 1099 Season: What Businesses Need to Know

 It’s that time of year again—1099 season!
-If you’re a business owner, it’s crucial to understand your IRS reporting obligations to avoid penalties and keep your operations running smoothly.
+If you’re a business owner, or you pay contractors, landlords, or earn interest/dividends, it’s crucial to understand your IRS reporting obligations to avoid penalties and keep your operations running smoothly.
+Missing deadlines can cost you $60–$660 per form plus interest.

 Who Needs to File 1099s?